wowlusitong/babel-plugin-tailwind-dark/README.md

 # babel-plugin-tailwind-dark

-A Babel plugin to add custom dark classes when compiling your code using Babel.
+A Babel plugin to add custom dark class when compiling your code using Babel.

 ### Usage